Hoom4n/GaussianFace/README.md

 3. **Face Generation with GMMs**
    - Application of GMMs to the LFW dataset for generating artificial faces.
-   - Use of PCA for dimensionality reduction (retaining 99% variance) to streamline computation.
+   - Use of PCA for dimensionality reduction to streamline computation.
    - Training on representative subsets identified by K-Means clustering.
-   - Experiments with GMMs to generate faces, exploring how `n_components` affects overfitting and output quality.
+   - Experiments with GMMs to generate faces, exploring how number of gaussians affect overfitting and output quality.
    - Improved results by focusing GMM training on clusters of similar faces from K-Means.

 ---